2006 Thai coup d'état: Television censorship

-On the evening of Tuesday, 19 September, regular programmes on Thai television channels were replaced by video clips and music authored by the king.
-The next day, shortly after Sondhi's TV conference, all Thai channels were back on air under control of the ICT ministry authorised to censor information.
+On the evening of 19 September, regular programmes on Thai television channels were replaced by video clips and music authored by the king.
+The next day, shortly after Sonthi's TV conference, all Thai channels were back on air under control of the ICT ministry authorised to censor information.

-On Thursday, 21 September 2006, the CDR summoned media executives to army headquarters and ordered them to stop carrying expressions of public opinion.
+On 21 September 2006, the CDR summoned media executives to army headquarters and ordered them to stop carrying expressions of public opinion.
 This included a ban against the common practice of broadcasting viewers' text messages on a news ticker.
 The junta did not say whether the ban would extend to newspaper editorials or internet web boards.

 Thai television broadcasters did not air footage of demonstrations against the coup, including the first major protest on 22 September at Siam Square.

-Local cable broadcasts of CNN, BBC, CNBC, NHK, and several other foreign news channels were censored, with all footage involving former Premier Thaksin blacked out.
+Local cable broadcasts of CNN, BBC, CNBC, NHK, and several other foreign news channels were censored, with all footage involving Thaksin blacked out.

-On Thursday, 21 September 2006, The Guardian disclosed that armed soldiers are sitting in every television news studio and control room.
+On 21 September 2006, The Guardian disclosed that armed soldiers are sitting in every television news studio and control room.
 On Thursday, 12 October 2006, Suwanna Uyanan, vice president of the Thai Broadcasting Journalists Association, said that soldiers were occupying Channel 11, where she worked.

-The nine members of Board of Directors of MCOT, a privatised state-owned media company, resigned on 26 September, effective 27 September, in order to take responsibility for allowing Thaksin Shinwatra to address the nation on MCOT-controlled Modernine TV (Channel 9).
+The nine members of Board of Directors of MCOT, a privatised state-owned media company, resigned effective 27 September, in order to take responsibility for allowing Thaksin to address the nation on MCOT-controlled Modernine TV (Channel 9).